 How You Can Begin Investing, Wisely

 The truth is, you can invest with little risk.
-Recognizing the issues millennials, among other consumers, have with investing, some forward-thinking individuals created applications for simplifying the investing process.
+Recognizing the issues millennials, among other consumers, have with investing, some forward-thinking individuals created applications, like a stock calculator, for simplifying the investing process.
 Now you can begin investing without risking a large portion of your monthly income, and continue to learn as you go.

 Here are the resources you can download now to begin investing and start creating a brighter future — or just to make a little extra cash.

 Acorns – Start with the change in your pocket.